77 building contractors social media post ideas

 An example is explaining what a change order process is like for your company to give contractors an idea of how it is to work with you.

-Helpful contents like this always draw people’s attention.
+Helpful contents like this always draws people’s attention.

 11. A slice of life live video